 Section 1.
 Committees and Committee Chairs

-a.
-By majority vote, the Board may create and fund such standing and special committees as it deems necessary to carry on the work of the FoDSCL.
+- By majority vote, the Board may create and fund such standing and special committees as necessary to carry on the work of the Friends.

-1) Standing committees may include but are not limited to Membership, Newsletter, Social Media, Fundraising, and recurring events.
+- Standing committees may include but are not limited to Membership, Digital Administrator, Social Media, Fundraising, Nominating, Community Outreach, Library Staff Support, and recurring events.

-2) Special committees may arise from time to time to carry out specific, one-time, or time-limited activities (e.g. Budget Review, Nominating, Financial Review).
+- Special committees may arise from time to time to carry out specific, one-time or time-limited activities.

-e.
-Committee chairpersons who are not Officers or At-Large Board Members will report to the Board but are not permitted to vote at Board meetings or to act on behalf of the Board without Board direction.
+- Committee Chairpersons who are not Officers or At-Large Board Members will report to the Board but are not permitted to vote at Board meetings or to act on behalf of the Board without Board direction.

-f.
-Only Members in Good Standing of the FoDSCL shall be eligible to serve as committee chairs.
-Committee members are not required to be Members of the Corporation.
+- Only Members in Good Standing of the Friends shall be eligible to serve as committee chairs.

-g.
-The Board has the authority to disband any committee by majority vote.
+- The Board has the authority to disband any committee by a majority vote.

 Section 2.
 Committee Limitations and Restrictions

-No committee or committee member has the authority of the Board to act on behalf of FoDSCL, nor to take any action, financial, contractual or otherwise, that is outside the scope of authority delegated to it by the Board.
+No committee or committee member has the authority of the Board to act on behalf of the Friends, nor to take any action, financial, contractual, or otherwise, that is outside the scope of authority delegated to it by the Board.

 Section 1.
 Corporate Records

-The FoDSCL shall keep correct and complete books and records of account.
+The Friends shall keep correct and complete books and records of account.
 At a minimum, these shall include:

-a.
-Organizing documents, including but not limited to Articles of Incorporation, Bylaws, and any amendments.
+- Organizing documents, including but not limited to Articles of Incorporation, Bylaws and any amendments.

-c.
-Adequate and correct financial books and records of account, including business transactions, assets, liabilities, receipts, disbursements, gains, and losses.
+- Adequate and correct financial books and records of account, including business transactions, assets, liabilities, receipts, disbursements, incomes and expenses.

-d.
-Financial reviews, tax returns, and all documents relating to the FoDSCL’s federal, state, and local tax status.
+- Financial reviews, tax returns and all documents relating to the FoDSCL’s federal, state, and local tax status.

 Section 2.
 Records Retention Policy